StarRocks/starrocks/docs/using_starrocks/catalog/iceberg_catalog.md

 An Iceberg catalog is an external catalog, which enables you to query data from Iceberg without loading data into StarRocks or creating external tables.
 StarRocks interacts with the following two components of Iceberg when you query Iceberg data:

-- **Metadata service:** used by FEs to access Iceberg metadata.
-FEs generate a query execution plan based on Iceberg metadata.
+- **Metadata service:** used by the FEs to access Iceberg metadata.
+The FEs generate a query execution plan based on Iceberg metadata.
 - **Data storage system:** used to store Iceberg data.
 You can use a distributed file system or object storage system as the data storage system to store the data files of Iceberg in various formats.
-After FEs distribute the query execution plan to all BEs, all BE s scan the target Iceberg data in parallel, perform calculations, and then return the query result.
+After the FEs distribute the query execution plan to all BEs, all BE s scan the target Iceberg data in parallel, perform calculations, and then return the query result.

 ## Usage notes